Robust Oscillator-Mediated Phase Gates Driven by Low-Intensity Pulses: Introduction

 In recent years, several gate schemes have been developed that operate on the same MS principle but are also robust against other sources of error~\cite{Valahu22_2}.
 Some examples are frequency or amplitude-modulated gates decoupling from mode decoherence~\cite{Cross15,Haddadfarshi16,Webb18,Shapira18,Zarantonello19,Sutherland20}, from spectator modes~\cite{Hayes12,Choi14,Green15,Leung18,Schafer18,Lu19,Milne20} or from deviations in the qubit-boson coupling strength~\cite{Royer17,Ge19,Burd21,Shapira22}.
 In another vein, dynamical decoupling (DD) is a well established paradigm to protect qubits against decoherence~\cite{Viola98,Ban98}.
 Some continuous DD techniques have been demonstrated to be suitable for quantum gate implementations~\cite{Timoney11,Tan13,Harty16,Weidt16,Guo18}, while pulsed DD methods achieve increased robustness employing suited sequences such as XY8~\cite{Carr54,Meiboom58,Gullion69,Souza12,Kabytayev14,Munuera20,Dong21,Ezzell22} or AXY~\cite{Casanova15,Casanova17,Arrazola18}.
 However, the use of pulsed DD to protect oscillator-mediated gates has been mostly limited to dispersive regimes~\cite{Piltz13,Qiu21,Barthel22,Morong22}, and to few spin-echo~\cite{Paik16,Ballance16,Bazavan22} or rotary-echo~\cite{Tan13} pulses.
 Note that the application of several $\pi$ pulses is desirable for efficient elimination of time-varying noise.

-Interestingly, Manovitz et al.~\cite{Manovitz17} have experimentally shown that the M{\o}lmer-S{\o}rensen gate can be combined with pulse sequences given the ability to tune and turn on-and-off the qubit-boson coupling.
+In this regard, Manovitz et al.~\cite{Manovitz17} have experimentally shown that the MS gate can be combined with pulse sequences given the ability to tune and turn on-and-off the qubit-boson coupling as many times as the number of DD pulses introduced.
 Another possibility explored theoretically is to combine an always-on qubit-boson coupling with strong $\pi$ pulses~\cite{Rabl10,Arrazola18,Rosenfeld21}.
 Although this is possible in certain trapped-ion architectures, turning on-and-off the qubit-boson coupling may be not practical in other platforms.
 On the other hand, the use of strong $\pi$ pulses is experimentally challenging since high-power controls are needed, while these induce crosstalk and hinder the applicability in multimode scenarios.

-In this Letter, we design a DD sequence with finite-width $\pi$ pulses --named TQXY16-- that achieves faster-than-dispersive entangling gates using static (i.e. non-tunable) qubit-oscillator coupling.
+In this article, we design a DD sequence with low-intensity $\pi$ pulses --named TQXY16-- that achieves faster-than-dispersive entangling gates using static (i.e. non-tunable) qubit-oscillator coupling.
 Importantly, our gates decouple from dephasing, pulse imperfections, and unwanted finite-pulse effects, leading to high-fidelity.
 Furthermore, we demonstrate the versatility of our protocol by incorporating techniques that lead to additional resilience to decoherence on the bosonic mediator and potential crosstalk effects.
-Although our method is general, we exemplify its performance in radio frequency controlled trapped ions demonstrating infidelities within the $10^{-3}$ threshold at state-of-the-art experimental conditions, and of $10^{-4}$ in near-future setups.
+Although our method is general, we exemplify its performance in radio-frequency controlled trapped ions demonstrating infidelities within the $10^{-3}$ threshold at state-of-the-art experimental conditions, and of $10^{-4}$ in near-future setups.